 Over time, waste management techniques have evolved, and it’s crucial to understand the importance of proper waste management for a sustainable future.

-By realizing the power we have to make a difference, we can take action to ensure that we’re contributing to waste management in a positive way.
+By realizing the power we have to make a difference, we can take action to ensure that we’re positively contributing to waste management.